Rat poison found in California mountain lion that died

 THOUSAND OAKS, Calif.
 (AP) — Authorities say a mountain lion that died last month in the wilderness west of Los Angeles had rat poison in its system.

-The lion dubbed P-47 had no visible wounds when it was found dead March 21 in the Santa Monica Mountains.
+The lion dubbed P-47 had no visible wounds when it was found dead March 21.

-The Santa Monica Mountains National Recreation Area announced Tuesday that P-47 had six compounds of a rodenticide in its system.
+The Santa Monica Mountains National Recreation Area said Tuesday that P-47 had six compounds of a rodenticide in its system.
 It’s unclear if that caused the death.

-Researchers say P-47 may have eaten a squirrel or other animal that ingested the poison, or snacked on a coyote or other predator that ate tainted prey.
+Researchers say P-47 may have eaten a squirrel or other animal that ingested the poison, or ate tainted prey.

 The National Park Service has found poison compounds in more than a dozen local cougars.